Psychology A Level

 Psychology is the scientific exploration of human behaviour and seeks to look beyond the ‘surface’ of our actions to understand the causes.
 Whether you are interested in the suggestion that all behaviour has a biological basis or whether you believe the environment and our experiences are the root of our behaviour, psychology will allow you to discover and evaluate different viewpoints and you will gain a deeper understanding of the way we perceive and interact with our surroundings.

-Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade 7, 8 or 9 including English Language and Mathematics and/or Science at grade 6 or above.
-Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 including Mathematics and/or Science and three GCSEs at grade 4 including English Language .
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 including Mathematics and/or Science and three other GCSEs at grade 4 or above, including English Language.

-Compulsory Topics: Social influence; Memory Attachment; Psychopathology; Approaches in Psychology; Biopsychology; Research methods; Issues and debates in Psychology.
+Compulsory Topics: Social influence, Memory Attachment, Psychopathology, Approaches in Psychology, Biopsychology, Research methods, and Issues and debates in Psychology.

-Optional Topics: Schizophrenia; Eating behaviour; Stress, Aggression; Forensic Psychology; Addiction.
+Optional Topics: Schizophrenia, Eating behaviour, Stress, Aggression, Forensic Psychology, and Addiction.

 Psychology is an academic subject requiring a high standard of written communication.
 There are also biological and mathematical elements to the course.